Close

 Application Locations and Methods

-• Philippine Consulates worldwide accept in-person applications
+• Philippine Consulates and Embassies worldwide accept applications by mail or in-person appointments

-• VFS Global visa centers in major cities
+• VFS Global visa centers in major cities handle document collection and processing

 Essential Requirements